Elopement Planning

 Photo by Wild Connections Photography featuring elopement in Austria

-Do you want to elope somewhere meaningful to both of you, or do you want to travel and explore somewhere new you both want to scratch off of your bucket list?
+Do you want to elope somewhere meaningful to both of you or do you want to travel and explore somewhere new you both want to scratch off of your bucket list?

 Once you have decided what elopement location you’re loving, you should then see if it matches your original vision on your inspiration board.
-Pro tip: it’s completely OK to change your elopement vision as you go through the elopement planning process.

 Step 4: Pick Vendors to Help Make Your Day go Smoothly

 The next step in how to elope is figuring out what parts of your elopement you need to outsource help from vendors.
-Even if you’re planning a simple elopement, you still need someone to travel along with you and document your wedding day.
+Even if you’re planning a simple elopement, you still need someone to travel with you and document your wedding day.
 You’ll also need someone to officially marry you if you’re not planning a commitment ceremony or self-solemnizing

 Our elopement packages are created with our couples in mind to be go-to resources.
 These packages are a great step-by-step guide to planning your small wedding at a specific location you’re interested in.
 Our elopement packages also contain reliable vendors who are experienced in planning and documenting elopements in that area.